Notes on Gompf's infinite order corks: Gompf's infinite order cork .

 \subsection{Knot-surgery}

-Before the introduction of Gompf's infinite order cork, we review the definition of Fintushel-Stern knot-surgery.
+Before drawing Gompf's infinite order corks, we review the definition of Fintushel-Stern knot-surgery.
 Let $K$ be a knot in $S^3$.
 Let $X$ be a 4-manifold with a square zero embedded torus $T$.
 Then the operation

 is called a {\it (Fintushel-Stern) knot-surgery} along $K$.
 The gluing map is defined in \cite{FS}.
-The notation $\nu(\cdot)$ stands for the open neighborhood of a submanifold.
+The notation $\nu(\cdot)$ stands for a tubular neighborhood of a submanifold.
 Then the Seiberg-Witten invariant formula of knot-surgery is the following:

 where $\Delta_K(t)$ is the Alexander polynomial of $K$.